open2c/pairtools/doc/stats.rst

 `pairtools stats` produces a human-readable nested dictionary of statistics stored in a YAML file or a tab-separated text table (specified through the parameters).

-- **Summary statistics** include the total number of pairs based on their type, and the number of trans contacts.
+- **Summary statistics** include:
+    - number of pairs (total, unmapped, single-side mapped, etc.),
+    - total number of different pair types (UU, NN, NU, and others, see ` Pair types in pairtools docs <https://pairtools.readthedocs.io/en/latest/formats.html#pair-types>`_),
+    - fraction of duplicates
+    - fraction of cis interactions out of total
+    - fraction of contacts between certain chromosomes

+Summary statistics can inform you about the quality of the data.
-More trans interactions can be a sign of Hi-C of protocol problems and lower signal-to-noise ratio.
+For example, more trans interactions can be a sign of Hi-C of protocol problems and lower signal-to-noise ratio.
+Substantial mapping to mitochondrial chromosome (chrM) might be a sign of random ligation.

 - **P(s), or scaling.**  The dependence of contact frequency on the genomic distance referred to as the P(s) curve or scaling, which is a rich source of information of information and quality of 3C+ experiments.